Julia sets with Ahlfors-regular conformal dimension one: Introduction

-\proofstep{Asymptotic $p$-conformal energies} One major technique applied in the proof of Theorem \ref{theorem:main} is the theory of $p$-conformal energies introduced by D.\@ Thurston \cite{ThuElaGraph, Thu_RubberBand, ThuPosChac}.
-For every \pcf hyperbolic-type topological branched self-covering of the sphere $\TmapA$ and $p\in [1,\infty]$, we define the {\it asymptotic $p$-conformal energy} $\overline{E}^p(f) \in \Rbb_+$, see Section \ref{sec:AsympConfEng}.
+One major technique applied in the proof of Theorem \ref{theorem:main} is the theory of $p$-conformal energies introduced by D.\@ Thurston \cite{ThuElaGraph, Thu_RubberBand, ThuPosChac}.
+For every \pcf hyperbolic-type topological branched covering of the sphere $\TmapA$ and $p\in [1,\infty]$, we define the {\it asymptotic $p$-conformal energy} $\overline{E}^p(f) \in \Rbb_+$, see Section \ref{sec:AsympConfEng}.
 Below is a summary of known properties of the asymptotic $p$-conformal energies.